hofxbits/LectureNotes/_posts/2020-01-23-primes-pranay.md

 \text{Left Riemann Sum} \ge \int_1^x f(t) \ge \text{Right Riemann Sum}
 $$

-Focusing on the Left Riemann Sum and according to the definition of the logarithm:
+Focusing on the Left Riemann Sum and by the definition of the logarithm:

 $$
 \ln{x}\le \text{Left Riemann Sum approximation}